killera/killera.github.com/_posts/testing/2013-08-02-performance_testing_the_forgotten_realm_in_continous_delivery.md

 ## Forword

-No doubt, performance testing is an important stage in the software delivery.
+No doubt, performance testing is an important stage in the continuous delivery, especially for medium and large scale projects.
 In the book __Continuous Delivery__[^1], there is one chapter talking about the _NonFunctional requirement testing_.
 It mentioned the performance testing briefly.

 But there is always a gap between reality and ideality.
 In most projects, the performance testing is treated as a seperated waterfall stage before realse.
 It is always operated by a seperated group of people.
-Sometimes, people just neglected it, and didn't schedule enought time for it.
+Sometimes, people just neglected it, and didn't spare enought time for it.
 So the performance testing is often performed along with the relase.

 [^1]: Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation Jez Humble (Author), David Farley (Author)